HENRY INDIA HOLDEN

 It became known that the sex of a person, as indicated by their genitalia, and the gender of that person are not always expressed in tandem.

 Meaning that a person who is biologically male may not automatically experience themselves as male or masculine.
-A person who is biologically female may not automatically experience themselves as female or feminine.
+A person who is biologically female

 And even biological sex is not simple.
 The widely known combinations are XY for female and XX for male.
 But there are actually six common karyotypes: X, XX, XXY, XY, XYY, and XXXY.